Social-Systems-Lab/vibe/README.md

 2.  **Install dependencies:**

-    This project uses `bun` for package management.
+    This project uses `pnpm` for package management.
 To install all dependencies, run the following command from the root of the repository:

     ```bash
-    bun install
+    pnpm install
     ```

 3.  **Build the project:**